 For great views over Otago Harbour and the city, the walk up to Signal Hill (393 meters) is a must do.
 From the top, there are far reaching panoramas stretching across Dunedin.
-The summit is marked by a monument commemorating the 1940 100th anniversary of the Treaty of Waitangi (New Zealand's founding document).
-The monument incorporates bronze figures symbolizing the past and the future and contains a piece of rock from Edinburgh Castle, which was an anniversary gift from Scotland.
-The track up the hill is accessed from Opoho Road and Signal Hill Road.
+The summit is marked by a monument commemorating the 100th anniversary in 1940 of the Treaty of Waitangi, New Zealand's founding document.

 Address: Signal Hill Road, Dunedin

-One of the best day trips from Dunedin is to the famed smooth, spherical Moeraki Boulders on Koekohe Beach near the provincial town of Moeraki.
-The 50 boulders are a magical sight on this lonely sweep of beach, looking like left over marbles from a game played by giants.
+One of the best day trips from Dunedin is to the famed Moeraki Boulders on Koekohe Beach near the provincial town of Moeraki.
+These 50 smooth, spherical boulders are a magical sight on this otherwise lonely sweep of beach, looking like left over marbles from a game played by giants.
 The largest of them weighs 50 tonnes and some are three meters wide.
 The boulders are concretions (ball-shaped masses of hard matter) that were once part of the coastline cliffs but are all that were left behind as the cliffs wore away due to wave erosion over millions of years.